Jason Osborne (politician): Biography

-Osborne is from Defiance, Ohio, where his family founded Credit Adjustments, Inc. (CAI), a debt collections company, in 1964.
+Osborne moved to New Hampshire from Defiance, Ohio, where his family founded Credit Adjustments, Inc. (CAI), a debt collections company, in 1964.
 Osborne joined the family firm in 1995 and worked as the CIO, and later CEO.
-With Osborne as CEO, CAI applied for and was granted more than $4 million in federal loans from the Paycheck Protection Program.
+Osborne graduated from Hillsdale College in Michigan with degrees in economics and mathematics.
+He subsequently studied for a doctorate in economics before leaving academia for business.